Trump creates spectacle with debate guessing game

 But not all of his rivals want to see him there.
 Former Arkansas Gov. Asa Hutchinson said this week that Trump would be a “distraction” on the debate stage.

-On one hand, strategists suggest the former president’s GOP competitors could benefit from getting to take a swipe at Trump onstage, but on the other hand, it could be easier for them to talk more about other topics if he sits out.
+On one hand, strategists suggest that the former president’s GOP competitors could benefit from getting to take a swipe at Trump on stage, but on the other hand, it could be easier for them to talk more about other topics if he sits out.

 “I’d just as soon Donald Trump not participate in the debate simply because we want to talk about the issues,” Hutchinson said during an MSNBC interview.